Skip to main content

 Myth: The National Institutes of Health (NIH) awards grants only for important research.

-Fact: When evaluating whether to continue to fund research, NIH relies heavily on the number of papers published by the researcher, not on an evaluation of whether that research has improved human health.
+Fact: When evaluating whether to continue to fund research, the NIH relies heavily on the number of papers published by the researcher, not on an evaluation of whether that research has improved human health.
 A 2012 report in the journal Nature showed that the NIH repeatedly awards mediocrity rather than innovation.
 Speaking to Reuters about the report, a prominent scientist stated: “It’s just amazing that most of NIH’s $30 billion is going to scientists who haven’t had the greatest impact.”

 More on Ethical Science